Skip to main content

 Airbyte Self-Managed Enterprise is in an early access stage for select priority users.
 Once you are qualified for a Self-Managed Enterprise license key, you can deploy Airbyte with the following instructions.

 Airbyte Self-Managed Enterprise must be deployed using Kubernetes.
 This is to enable Airbyte's best performance and scale.
-The core components (api server, scheduler, etc) run as deployments while the scheduler launches connector-related pods on different nodes.
+The core Airbyte components (server, webapp, workload-launcher) run as deployments.
+The workload-launcher is responsible for managing connector-related pods (check, discover, read, write, orchestrator).

 Prerequisites